 All Kelly employees are expected to help ensure the work environment remains free of harassment.
 Any employee, who believes he or she is being subjected to harassment, or who has witnessed harassment of or by another employee, has a responsibility to promptly report the matter through one of the means identified in the Reporting Incidents of Harassment section of this policy.
 Upon learning of any alleged harassment, Kelly management will promptly investigate the matter and take appropriate steps, which may include disciplinary action up to and including termination of employment.

 Upon learning of a situation that may violate this policy, Kelly will conduct a prompt investigation, after reviewing this policy with the employee.
-The information regarding the alleged harassment will be kept confidential to the extent possible.
+The information regarding the alleged harassment will be uploaded by Human Resources into Origami for retention and tracking purposes.
+The information will be kept confidential to the extent possible.
 Disclosure may be required for the purposes of conducting an investigation, taking corrective action or as required by law, and will only be used to properly assess workplace risk and determine if reasonable precautions are required.
 If it is determined that a violation of this policy has occurred, Kelly will take appropriate steps, which may include disciplinary action up to and including termination of employment.
 Kelly will not tolerate retaliation against an employee for making a complaint of harassment in good faith or for cooperating in an investigation.
 Upon the completion of the investigation, Kelly will inform the employee who reported the incident in writing the results of the investigation and any corrective action that has been or will be taken as a result of the investigation.

 This policy will be reviewed as often as necessary and at a minimum, annually.

 If you have questions regarding this policy, consult your local Kelly Services representative for further guidance.